mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Creating Error Values

-The `errors` package defines a `New` method that can be used to create error instances from a string.
+The `errors` package defines a `New` function that creates error instances from a string.
 For example:

 ```go